shafin191/IOX/README.md

 ## Overview

-The **IOX** codebase is currently in the **initial stage of refinement**.
+The **IOX** codebase.
 Each component of IOX codes are stored in the directories with the component name.

 ## Directory Structure